serverpod/relic/doc/site/docs/02-core-concepts/08-pipeline.md

 The new approach is more concise, provides better path-specific middleware control, and integrates more naturally with Relic's routing system.

-## Summary

-Pipeline is a legacy pattern for composing middleware, see [Middleware](./middleware) for the modern approach.

 ## Examples

 Check out these examples to see pipeline in action: